 Internet Backdraft: Try to defend, or in some case even mention, the novels on an Infinity Engine fansite and see how far that gets you.
 This can reach levels of The Scottish Trope for some of the most reactive communities.

-Magnificent Bastard: Solaufein.
-A rouge drow who have kept his true allegiance a secret for many years.
+Aside frome the main villains, another one is Solaufein.
+A rogue drow who have kept his true allegiance a secret for many years.
 Not only that, but he also give an epic f-you to Phaere near the end of the quest line which is truly something to behold.

-Moral Event Horizon: Irenicus attempting to enter the elven pantheon is treated as this In-Universe.
+Moral Event Horizon: Irenicus attempting to enter the elven pantheon is treated as this In-Universe, not so much because of the hubris involved but because of the collateral damage he caused seemingly without caring about it.
 What the elves did to punish him for it (stealing his soul) is pretty dark too.

 "You must gather your party before venturing forth.
 You must gather your party before venturing forth.
 You must..."

-This was sufficiently annoying to repeat players that there's a hack to remove the "You must gather your party" noise, incorporated into the BG2 Tweak Pack.
+This was sufficiently annoying to repeat players that there's a hack to remove the "You must gather your party" noise, incorporated into the Tweak Pack mods for both games.

 Fridge Logic makes it worse when you realize it's the same guy who killed Gorion.
 Why are you taking orders from him again?
 Maybe it's because you have been waylaid by enemies and must defend yourself. you have been waylaid by enemies and must defend yourself. you have been waylaid by enemies and must...